Zennyth/EnhancedResource/README.md

 ## Usage 🕹️

 Once the addon is enabled, you will have access to a host of nodes, tools, and utilities that you can use directly in your game scenes.
-Navigate to the `addons/enhanced_resource/scripts/` directory to explore and use the available scripts.
+Navigate to the `addons/enhanced_resource/` directory to explore and use the available scripts.

 ## Documentation 📚

-For a deeper dive into each feature, tutorials, and best practices, refer to the [official documentation](./docs/).
-Additionally, you can find some sample assets for prototyping in the `docs/assets` directory.
+Under `Project > Project Settings > Editor > Resource`, you will find the properties for the name and the icon of the resources you want to display in the editor.
+You can change it to your liking.

+There is also the class `EnhancedResource` that directly implement the default settings however, you do not need to inherit from it if you don't want to, just add the property into your resource and it will change automatically.

 ## Contribute 🤝